ga-curriculum/ejs/adding-a-show-route/README.md

 });
 ```

-> 💡 Nothing has changed in terms of functionality, you can refresh the home page and everything is the same it was before.
+> 💡 Nothing has changed in terms of functionality; you can refresh the home page, and everything is the same as before.
 However, now other functions can also access the data held in `inventory`!

 ## Updating `home.ejs`